mutawazin/mutawazin/content/articles/bank-account-types/index.en.md

 ### Common Characteristics

+- Minimum opening amount required.
-- Offers a variable interest rate.
+- Offers variable interest.
 - Interest is accrued based on the lowest monthly credit balance.
 - Interest payments can be made at different frequencies (daily, monthly, quarterly, semi-annually, or annually).
 - Funds can be withdrawn, deposited, or transferred at any time.